unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 The command will tell with you it is a success or will display an error message you can try to solve by yourself by [reading the section below](#what-to-do-when-it-doesn-t-work).

-Then, a uns.network **URL_Checker** service provider will crawl your website, within 72 hours, to check the verification package.
+Then, a unikname.network **URL_Checker** service provider will crawl your website, within 72 hours, to check the verification package.

 ::: tip When to remove the proof from the web page Keep the HTML tag into the webpage as long as possible.